Q: What is a Damp Survey?

 Q: How and when do I pay for the survey?

 A: Payment can be made by credit card, debit card, and Electronic Funds Transfer (EFT).
-Customer Care will ask for payment details when the survey is booked in, however credit or debit card payments are not actioned until the day of the survey.
-Payment in full is required on the day of inspection.GET YOUR FREE ONLINE QUOTE NOW
+Payment is taken at the time of booking.GET YOUR FREE ONLINE QUOTE NOW